Sgt T W Maynard

-Thomas William Maynard was born in Wandsworth, London in 1923, the son of Sydney and Janet Maynard.
+Thomas William Maynard was born in Wandsworth, London on 6 September 1923, the son of Sydney and Janet Maynard.
 His father was a police constable.
-He was known to his family as Bill, but to others as Tom.
+He was known to some of his family as Bill, but to others as Tom.

 The crew then flew on nine operations before being posted together from 57 Squadron to the new squadron being formed at the same base to undertake training for a special mission.

 Like all the squadron’s mid upper gunners, Bill Maynard was switched to the front turret of the specially modified Lancasters for the Dams Raid.

 Maynard flew with Rice and the rest of his crew on the handful of successful operations between the Dams Raid and December 1943, and was promoted to Flight Sergeant.
 However, the crew’s luck ran out on 20 December when they were shot down 14,000 feet above Merbes-Le Chateau in Belgium.
 Although Rice gave the order to bale out, there wasn’t time and the aircraft exploded.
 Rice seems to have been thrown clear by the explosion, and somehow landed in a wood but the bodies of the remaining six crew members were found in the wreckage.